 B. Simulations

-The Department of Defense (DoD) defines modeling and simulation (M&S) as the use of models, including emulators, prototypes, simulators, and stimulators, either statically or over time, to develop data as a basis for making managerial or technical decisions (Defense 1998).
-These models help test war plans against adversaries, influence force structure decisions, determine what equipment to acquire, decide the best combination and use of weapons, and explore potential changes in doctrine or tactics (T. M. Cioppa 2003).
+The Department of Defense (DoD) defines modeling and simulation (M&S) as the use of models, including emulators, prototypes, simulators, and stimulators, either statically or over time, to develop data as a basis for making managerial or technical decisions (DOD 5000.59-M 1998) (Defense 1998).
+These models help test war plans against adversaries, influence force structure decisions, determine what equipment to acquire, decide the best combination and use of weapons, and explore potential changes in doctrine or tactics (Cioppa 2003).
 The value of M&S is that it serves as an alternate approach to real world testing, which often involves costly hardware and other resources.
-As a system of systems is characterized by complex combinations and interdependencies of technologies, operations, tactics, and procedures, leveraging M&S techniques can ease the challenges of analysis across multidimensional trade spaces (Anderson 2003)
+As a system of systems is characterized by complex combinations and interdependencies of technologies, operations, tactics, and procedures, leveraging M&S techniques can ease the challenges of analysis across multidimensional trade spaces (Anderson 2003) ***

 1. Approach

-In order to best support the Maneuver Center of Excellence need, which is to improve the understanding of the system-of-systems trade space for survivability, it is important to utilize an M&S approach that is suitable for the underlying problem.
-Across the METT-TC spectrum, military conflicts involve a vast array of attributes that are necessary to evaluate, and would be required inputs of any quality model or simulation tool.
+In order to best support the Maneuver Center of Excellence need, which is to improve the understanding of the system-of-systems trade space for survivability, it is important to utilize an modeling and simulation (M&S) approach that is suitable for the underlying problem.
+Across the METT-TC spectrum, military conflicts involve a vast array of attributes that are necessary to evaluate, and which would be required inputs of any quality model or simulation tool.
 Since some of these simulation inputs are unknowable, it makes sense to reason across a broad range of input variable levels (Bankes 1992).
 It may seem obvious, on the surface, that in order to analyze ground combat vehicle survivability, one must first understand the interrelationships of mobility, lethality, and protection, and further, how they support the goal of enhanced survivability.
 Unfortunately, this assumption is incorrect, and it is precisely the trade space of these functional elements that can be explored through M&S. The following sections describe the M&S approach, and the means by which simulations were prepared.

 a.
 Agent-based simulations

 There continues to be increasing interest from a broad range of disciplines in agent-based and artificial life simulations.
 This includes the Department of Defense – which uses simulations heavily in its decision making process (T. M. Cioppa 2004).
-In their most basic form, agents are software objects that perceive their environment through sensors and act on that environment (Weiss 1999).
+In the contents of agent-based simulations, agents are understood to be software objects that perceive their environment through sensors and act on that environment (Weiss 1999).
 In short, an agent can sense their environment, communicate with other agents, build perceptions, make decisions, and take actions in an attempt to simultaneously satisfy multiple objectives (T. M. Cioppa 2004).
-When assessing a combined arms unit as a system of systems, an agent-based simulation could allow for an accurate scenario configuration, to be assessed across many environments, for many equipment capabilities, and in accordance with several training and doctrinal procedures.
+For assessing a combined arms unit as a system of systems, an agent-based simulation allows for an accurate scenario configuration, to be assessed across many environments, for many equipment capabilities, and in accordance with several training and doctrinal procedures.

 b.
 Map Aware Non-Uniform Automata (MANA)